fsprojects/.github/README.md

 FsProjects Admin
 ================

+## Requesting transfer

-To request a project to be added or removed from the F# Community Incubation space, please add an issue to this repository.
+To request a project to be added or removed from the F# Community Incubation space, [please add an issue to this repository](https://github.com/fsprojects/FsProjectsAdmin/issues/new).

-# Onboarding Process for Transferring to fsprojects
+## Onboarding process

 After you add an issue to request moving to "fsprojects"